-The site of popular Woodbury restaurants may soon be cleared for new retail space.
+The site of a popular Woodbury restaurants may soon be cleared for new retail space.

 Florida-based developer 700 Comm LLC submitted plans this March that would see the recently-closed Craft Beer and Kitchen restaurant replaced by about 14,000 square feet of retail buildings.

 Located off Radio Drive and Tamarack Road, the proposed redevelopment to the 2.3-acre site is slated to go before the Woodbury City Council at the end of the month following the Planning Commission's approval Aug.
 7.

 Renamed as Commons Plaza, the project would see the 21-year-old bar and eatery demolished in place two multi-tenant buildings, a larger standalone building and a drive thru-equipped coffee shop.

 The brick design of the buildings would resemble a similar architecture found up the road at CityPlace, said Woodbury Planner Mike Mrosla at Monday's meeting.
 "This brings a new precedent to the area," he said.